nicobarray/aquedux/README.md

 # Philosophy

 With Aquedux, you can write your server code with the same logic than your web/native app.
-There is no need to use another library that forces you to add GraphQL or RESTfull endpoints.
+No need to use another library that forces you to add GraphQL or RESTfull endpoints.
 Everything is a Redux app.

 Aquedux shares your App state across every connected instance.
-It can be a Node.js microservice, a React app, or anything you would imagine.
+It can be a Node.js microservice, a React app, or anything that can depend on Redux.

 It makes the writing of client and server app easy.
 There is no need to add another technical layer.
 If you know how to use Redux, you know how to use Aquedux.